Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 285 2GB, in theory, should be much faster than the GeForce GTX 950 in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 285 2GB will be 50% faster than the GeForce GTX 950 in general, due to its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 285 2GB should be a bit (more or less 5%) more effective at anisotropic filtering than the GeForce GTX 950. (explain)
+Texel RateThe GeForce GTX 285 2GB will be just a bit (approximately 5%) faster with regards to texture filtering than the GeForce GTX 950. (explain)

 Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 950 is a better choice, by a large margin. (explain)